theandrew168/bronzebeard/README.md

 ## What
 Bronzebeard is a collection of tools for writing [RISC-V](https://en.wikipedia.org/wiki/Riscv) assembly and working with hobbyist development devices.
 It is designed for programs that will run on [bare metal](https://en.wikipedia.org/wiki/Bare_machine) with no reliance on [operating systems](https://en.wikipedia.org/wiki/Operating_system), frameworks, SDKs, or pre-existing software of any kind.
-The assembler currently supports RV32IM (C is coming soon).
+The assembler currently supports RV32IM (AC are coming soon).

 ## Why
 Much of modern software has accrued vast amounts of bulk and complexity throughout the years.
 Can useful software be developed without relying on any of it?
 That's the question that this project seeks to answer.
 I believe that the rise of RISC-V provides a great opportunity to explore different methods of program development.
-Installing a full operating system doesn't have to be a prerequisite to building something valuable.
+Installing a full operating system doesn't have to be a prerequisite to building something useful.

 ## How
 Bronzebeard and its tools are implemented purely in Python.